learndog/wipdots/vim/basic_usage.md

 * Set fold level... :Z0 (collapse all) thru :Z9 (expand 9 levels)
 * Built in fold commands
     ```
+    zz: Toggle close all / open all (be careful to distinguish from ZZ - write if buffer changed and close window)
     zf in Visual mode: Create a fold for the selected text
     zd: Delete the fold at the cursor
     zE: Delete all folds in the current window (including manual folds you created)